alcantarar/ASB_Tutorial/Tutorial_Instructions/breakout_1.md

 $ git checkout YOUR-BRANCH-NAME
 ```
 Git should return a message explaining that you `"Switched to branch YOUR-BRANCH-NAME"`.
 Now you're ready to address some very reasonable reviewer comments!

+### Generate Original Figure
+Open and run `ASB_Tutorial/main_script`.
+This is the figure you submitted to Nature and will be revising per reviewer
+comments.

 ## 2. Making changes to files
 ### a.
 Changing your assigned subscript